Biography

 “Ben is a natural virtuoso and his playing is both exciting and inspired”- Yonty Solomon

-Ben Andrew is a composer, pianist, graphic designer and app creator.
-He studied at Trinity College of Music, London, under renowned British concert pianist and pupil of Heinrich Neuhaus, John Bingham and at the Franz Liszt Academy of Music in Budapest where he studied under Jenõ Jandó.
-Ben has also worked with eminent teachers Martino Tirimo, Yonty Solomon and Philip Fowke.
+Ben is a versatile composer and musician who is as equally adept at scoring large-scale orchestral works, as he is working with sound design and synthesis.
+Ben started his career as a classically trained pianist, receiving his formal training at under renowned British concert pianist and pupil of Heinrich Neuhaus, John Bingham and at the Franz Liszt Academy of Music in Budapest where he studied under Jenõ Jandó.
+Ben has also worked with eminent pianists Martino Tirimo, Yonty Solomon and Philip Fowke.
 During his time at Trinity, he was awarded the prestigious TCM trust Silver Medal for outstanding performance and contribution to the Keyboard Faculty.

 He has vast experience working as both a composer and performer.
 From writing and orchestrating pop songs to performing concerti by composers such as Beethoven and Rachmaninov, Ben’s vast experience in the industry working across all genres gives him a unique edge with his composition.

-Ben has collaborated with Hollywood film composer Harry Gregson-Williams on several musical projects.
-The most recent being 'Scored By Harry Gregson-Williams' with Universal Production Music. - a series of albums focused on a range of themes and moods; from blockbuster orchestrations to dark pulsing underscore.
+Ben is currently working with Hollywood film composer, Harry Gregson-Williams, on several musical projects.
+He has written music for Meg 2: The Trench and, most recently, Gladiator II.
+In addition, Ben is working with Harry on 'Scored By Harry Gregson-Williams' with Universal Production Music. - a series of albums focused on a range of themes and moods; from blockbuster orchestrations to dark pulsing underscore.

-Ben is a Sequential Artist and he recently composed two original pieces of music which showcase the iconic Prophet 10 synthesizer following its hotly anticipated relaunch.
+In a recent collaboration with Solid State Logic Ben recorded one of his original compositions for the release of two of their fantastic new products.
+Ben is also a Sequential Artist and he recently composed two original pieces of music which showcase the iconic Prophet 10 synthesizer following its hotly anticipated relaunch.

 He has given numerous performances both in the UK, Eastern Europe and East Asia at venues including St Martin in the Fields in London, The Pump Room in Bath and Óbudai Társaskör, Budapest and the City Hall in Hong Kong.
 Ben also has an extensive concerto repertoire and notable performances include Gershwin’s Rhapsody in Blue, Rachmaninov’s 2nd and 3rd Piano Concertos – the latter of which is a work revered by all pianists for its technical and physical demands.
 He recently gave a performance of Beethoven’s 4th piano concerto with the Alina orchestra.
 Ben is passionate about music education and he is Head of Keyboard at Stowe school, Buckingham, where he works as part of a dynamic and outstanding team of music educators.